AMOS 4

 AMOS 4 [IAI]

 Spacecom, the AMOS satellites operator, announced in 2007 that it has signed an agreement to build and launch AMOS-4, the newest addition to the AMOS constellation, with Israel Aerospace Industries (IAI).
-IAI will construct the satellite for approximately US $365 million.
-AMOS-4 is scheduled to be launched in 2012 with a 12-year lifespan.
+IAI constructed the satellite for approximately US $365 million.

-Spacecom will pay US $100 million for AMOS-4, with a US $22.5 million first payment scheduled for January 2010 and a $6.25 million final payment upon the satellite's delivery.
-The Israeli government will pay Spacecom US $265 million generated from a pre-launch deal to supply it with services on AMOS-4 over the satellite's full life span.
+Spacecom daid US $100 million for AMOS-4, with a US $22.5 million first payment in January 2010 and a $6.25 million final payment upon the satellite's delivery.
+The Israeli government will pay Spacecom US $265 million generated from a pre-launch deal to supply it with services on AMOS-4 over the satellite's full 12 year life span.

-The satellite's weight at launch will be approximately 3.4 tons.
-AMOS 4 will carry a large number of transponders in high power Ka and Ku bands.
+The satellite's weight at launch was approximately 3.4 tons.
+AMOS 4 carries a large number of transponders in high power Ka and Ku bands.
 AMOS-4, located around the 64ºE to 76ºE orbital slot, broadens the range of markets Spacecom can reach and the number of potential clients the company can serve.
-Spacecom's current constellation includes AMOS 1 and AMOS 2 operating at 4ºW, an orbital position it will share with AMOS 3 when the satellite launches in early 2008.
-When AMOS-4 comes online, Spacecom will reach close to 80 percent of the world's population.
+Spacecom's current constellation includes AMOS 1 and AMOS 2 operating at 4ºW, an orbital position it will share with AMOS 3.
+When AMOS-4 comes online, Spacecom will reach close to 80% of the world's population.

-After pre-sold capacity to the Israeli government is utilized, AMOS-4 will have available eight Ku-band transponders of 108 MHz and four high power Ka-band transponders of 218 MHz with steerable beams.
+After pre-sold capacity to the Israeli government is utilized, AMOS-4 has available eight Ku-band transponders of 108 MHz and four high power Ka-band transponders of 218 MHz with steerable beams.

 AMOS-4 was originally considered a candidate for Spacecom's yet unassigned launch contract on a SpaceX Falcon-9 launch vehicle.
-The satellite was then assigned to a Zenit-3SLB rocket and launched in May 2011.
+The satellite was later assigned to a Zenit-3SLB rocket and was finally launched in August 2013.

 Nation: Israel